Read Luke 6:21

 "Blessed are they who ever weep bitterly for their sins, for the light shall seize them and change the bitter to sweet" (St Symeon 1000 AD).

 Lord once again I ask You for a deeper grace to repent of all my sins.
-I pray that I may experience godly sorrow which will lead me to humbly seek Your mercy and by Your grace, change my ways.
+I pray that I may experience godly sorrow which will lead me to humbly seek Your mercy and by Your grace, to change my ways and to never ever give up in my journey towards more holiness.